 - Ice on your heat pump

-An icy heat pump or leaky ductwork will require the help of an HVAC technician.
-Ductwork is hard to reach since it’s found behind walls and multiple issues can cause your heat pump to ice over.
+An icy heat pump or leaky ductwork will require the assistance of an HVAC technician.
+Ductwork is difficult to reach since it’s located behind walls and numerous issues can cause your heat pump to freeze up.

 Estimated Repair Costs